redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 Just this small change to calculate the blocker average depth gives a ton of realism to the scene, even when nothing else has changed.
 However, there is a couple of drawbacks:

 * The PCSS whitepaper only covers sun-type, infinite distance lights.
-How does PCSS integrate into say, point and spot lights?
+How does PCSS integrate into say, point and spotlights?
 * What is the cost of running PCSS compared to PCF?
 * What is the correct "light size"?

-Unfortunately the PCSS paper only covers light sources that are assumed to be infinitely far away, which is fine but this technique is useful for things like spot lights.
+Unfortunately the PCSS paper only covers light sources that are assumed to be infinitely far away, which is fine but this technique is useful for things like spotlights.
 Thankfully, I have the relevant code below:

 There are a few changes related to removing the parallel plane estimation, and the changes you have to make